pietro-foini/ISI-WFP/packages/TsIP/README.md

 N.B.
 If `matplotlib = False`, the time-series are visualized using the plotly library which as you can see is much more engaging.
 Otherwise, a similar interactive plot is shown using the matplotlib library.

-2. Supposing to have a dataframe `df` with two levels on axis 1 (we show only the first 5 rows):
+2. Supposing to have a dataframe `df` with two levels on axis 1:

 <p align="center">
 <img src="./images_readme/level2.png" width="800">